A. Nebuchadnezzar's dream.

 a.
 There is not a man on earth who can tell the king's matter: When the Chaldeans said this they admitted that true revelation comes from God down to man.
 They understood - perhaps against their own inclinations - that revelation was not the achievement of man.

 i.
 Despite all their wisdom - real and imagined - these wise men had no answer for Nebuchadnezzar, because only God could bring an answer to the king.

 ii.
 "They were like some modern ministers of our own day who spend their time studying philosophy, psychiatry, psychology, social science, political science, and then continue under the pretense of being God's messengers to men."
 (Strauss)

 b.
 No king, lord, or ruler has ever asked such things: The strategy of the wise men was to convince the king that he was unreasonable, not that they were incompetent.

 c.
 Except the gods, whose dwelling is not with flesh: As far as these pagan magicians, astrologers, and wise men knew, this was true.
-They did not know what we know so plainly in Jesus - that He is Immanuel, God with us (Matthew 1:23).
+They did not know what we know so plainly since the revelation of Jesus - that He is Immanuel, God with us (Matthew 1:23).